Automattic/block-experiments/bundler/resources/a8c-sketch/readme.txt

 Contributors: automattic, matveb, oskosk, pablohoneyhoney Stable tag: 1.0.0
 Tested up to: 5.7
-Requires at least: 5.6
+Requires at least: 5.7
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Freehand sketching.
+Freehand sketching

 == Description ==

-“There's nothing more difficult than a line.” — Pablo Picasso",
+Draw and write freely on a canvas.
+The block offers color selection, different brush sizes, and with its transparent background can be layered on top of any container block, like groups or covers.

 ## Requirements